TheEngineersCorner/ESP32S2/README.md

 now run arduino ide using the shortcut created from the install.sh from the arduino tar download.
 Do not use arduino from the app store.

-for an example to get the neopixel running on your esp32 s2 add the library
+for an example to get the neopixel running on your esp32 s2 add the library. (add it via the boards manager. tools->boards->boards manager, search for Adafruit neopixel)

 https://github.com/adafruit/Adafruit_NeoPixel
+open the example sketch from the library, under file->examples->Adafruit Neopixel->simple

 change the led pin to 18
 ```
 #define LED_PIN    18
 ```
-Then run the code.
+Then run the code and upload.